vensas/govtech-hackathon-2025-openflow/README.md

 ### Demo

+**Demo Persona: Sarah, New Employee**
+Sarah joins the IT department and needs to procure a software license for 26,999 EUR.
+Unsure about the process and requirements, she uses **OpenFlow** and simply asks:

-Query: "How do I procure software licenses over 25,000 EUR for our department?
-Do I need a tender process?
+_"How do I procure software licenses over 25,000 EUR for our department?
+Do I need a tender process?"_

 ![Demo Flow GIF](demo/openflow-demo.gif)

+OpenFlow instantly provides:
+- Matching processes ranked by relevance (score and adoption count)
+- The step-by-step procurement workflow (visualized)
+- Contact info for the responsible office
+- Related documents and legal bases
+- Evidence why this process fits her query

+Sarah quickly understands what to do, who to contact, and which forms to use—no jargon or manual searching required.

 **What does the demo show?**
 - Natural language search for government processes
 - AI-powered matching via F13 embedding and vector search
 - Rich process metadata (owner, contact, forms, legal basis)
+- Interactive BPMN workflow visualization
+- Evidence snippets for transparency

 **Goal**

-Showcase the potential of combining F13's AI capabilities with a dedicated process discovery platform.
+Showcase the potential of combining F13's AI capabilities with a dedicated process discovery platform to make government work more accessible and efficient for everyone—from seasoned administrators to new employees like Sarah.

 ### Scope of this Solution